 An individual who is of a transmigrated soul of a nonhuman being into a human vessel.

 An alterhuman identity caused by, influenced by, or connected to a hyperfixation.
 Can be either an 'identify with', or an 'identify as' identity.
-Exclusive to beings with disorders which cause hyperfixations (including, but not limited to, ADHD, OCD and autism).
+Exclusive to individuals who fixate on one or more topics (and/or aspects of topics) of intense/passionate interest, with greater emphasis on the connection than a special interest.
+In other words: exclusive to those who experience a hyperfixation.
+(Including, but not limited to, those who are autistic, those who experience ADHD/DAVE, those who experience OCD, etc.).

 Having a strong connection to a species, as opposed to identifying as one. '-hearted' is used in a similar way to '-kin'; as a suffix with the name of a creature to indicate what type of otherheart a being is.
 A synonym for kith and synpath.